Blackstone River Bikeway

 The path follows the Blackstone River wherever possible, including on the tow paths of the historic Blackstone Canal.
 This highly scenic bikeway crosses the river many times, offering views of waterfalls, marshes and wildlife.
 Many old mills line the river too, evidence of the impact of the Industrial Revolution that earned the Blackstone the title of the "hardest-working river in America."
 Learn more about the path's history.

-- Starting in Providence at India Point Park, RIDOT is currently building a short segment of off-road path that will connect to the park, pass underneath the Washington Bridge and link up to another off-road segment that hugs the river and ends at Pitman Square
+- Starting in Providence at India Point Park, a new segment of off-road path passes underneath the Washington Bridge and links up to another off-road segment that hugs the river and ends at Pitman Square

 - Proceeding north, the path follows an on-road route along local roads in the East Side of Providence, Pawtucket, Central Falls and Cumberland.
 It is recommended for experienced on-road cyclists only.